JHoweWowe/Honours-Project-Code/README.md

 1. Install MongoDB
 2. Open MongoDBCompass and connect it to localhost with port of 27017
 3. Ensure Flask is setup properly
+4. Go to `settings.ini` and type in API keys accordingly

 # Execute Server
 1. Ensure MongoDB is running (in background)